tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/logic/index.md

 - Connect and synchronise disparate systems across on-premises and the cloud
 - Build off of BizTalk server, API Management, Azure Functions, and Azure Service Bus with first-class integration support

-Logic Apps is a fully managed iPaaS (integration Platform as a Service) allowing developers not to worry about building hosting, scalability, availability and management.
-Logic Apps will scale up automatically to meet demand.
+Azure Logic Apps is a fully managed iPaaS (integration Platform as a Service) allowing developers not to worry about building hosting, scalability, availability and management.
+Azure Logic Apps will scale up automatically to meet demand.

 ## REST Operation Groups